g-liu/ptable/README.md

 A Periodic Table visualizer, built with jQuery and XML.

 Still a work in progress.
+Please report any bugs to the Issues page.

 ## How to use